 In a large pot, heat oil over medium heat.
-Add celery, onion, green pepper and cook, stirring frequently for 7-8 minutes, or until onion is translucent.
+Add celery, onion, green pepper and cook, stirring frequently for 7 to 8 minutes, or until onion is translucent.
 Add garlic and continue to cook for 1 minute or until fragrant.

 Add soaked and rinsed black eyed peas, ham hock, chicken stock, water, bay leaf, thyme, Cajun seasoning, and salt.
 Stir to combine and bring to a boil, about 5 minutes.

-Reduce heat, cover, and cook for one hour or until black eyed peas are tender.
+Reduce heat, cover, and cook for 1 hour or until black eyed peas are tender.